blindsidenetworks/scalelite/docker-README.md

 `docker network create scalelite`

-Create the file `/etc/default/scalelite` with the environment variables to configure the application.
+Create a file `/etc/default/scalelite` with the environment variables to configure the application.
 Reference the [Configuration](README.md#configuration) section for details as needed.
 For most deployments, you will need to include the following variables at a minimum.

 ```
 URL_HOST